Maryland AG releases report on Catholic Church sex abuse

 BALTIMORE (AP) — The Maryland Attorney General’s Office has publicly released a redacted version of an investigative report detailing sex abuse allegations against more than 150 Catholic priests and examining the Archdiocese of Baltimore’s response.

 The redacted findings were made public Wednesday afternoon, marking a significant development in an ongoing legal battle over their release and adding to growing evidence from parishes across the country as numerous similar revelations have rocked the Catholic Church in recent years.
+Also on Wednesday, the state legislature passed a bill to end a statute of limitations on abuse-related civil lawsuits, sending it to the governor.

+Maryland Attorney General Anthony Brown, who took office in January, released the report.
+Before a news conference Wednesday, he met with a group of victims to give them a summary of the findings and thank them for coming forward.

+“What we learned is that the incontrovertible history uncovered by this investigation is one of pervasive, pernicious and persistent abuse by priests and other Archdiocese personnel,” Brown said during the news conference.
+“It’s also a history of repeated coverup of that abuse by the Catholic Church.”

-Former Maryland Attorney General Brian Frosh launched the probe in 2019 and announced its completion in November, saying investigators had reviewed over 100,000 pages of documents dating back to the 1940s and interviewed hundreds of victims and witnesses.
+Brown’s predecessor Brian Frosh launched the probe in 2019 and announced its completion in November, saying investigators had reviewed over 100,000 pages of documents dating back to the 1940s and interviewed hundreds of victims and witnesses.
 The report’s contents weren’t immediately released because they include information obtained from church officials via grand jury subpoenas, which are confidential proceedings in Maryland.

-Lawyers for the state asked a court for permission to release the nearly 500-page document, which identifies 158 priests accused of abusing more than 600 victims over the past 80 years, and Baltimore Circuit Court Judge Robert Taylor ruled last month that a redacted version should be made public.
-Officials recently started making the necessary redactions, which included removing the names and titles of 37 people accused of wrongdoing.
+Lawyers for the state asked a court for permission to release the nearly 500-page document, which identifies 156 priests accused of abusing more than 600 victims over the past 80 years, and Baltimore Circuit Court Judge Robert Taylor ruled last month that a redacted version should be made public.
+Officials recently started making the necessary redactions, including removing the names and titles of 37 people accused of wrongdoing.

-“The need for disclosure outweighs the need for secrecy,” Taylor wrote in his decision to release the report, saying a “public reckoning” may be the only form of justice available to some victims.
+“The need for disclosure outweighs the need for secrecy,” Taylor wrote in his decision, saying a “public reckoning” may be the only form of justice available to some victims.

 He also said Maryland legislators should be able to consider the report’s contents during the ongoing legislative session, which ends April 10.
 That timeline meant the report became public during Holy Week, which concludes Lent and is considered the most sacred time of year in Christianity ahead of Easter Sunday.

-State lawmakers are currently considering whether to end the state’s statute of limitations for when civil lawsuits related to child sexual abuse can be filed against institutions.
-Similar proposals have failed in recent years, but the issue received renewed attention this session and the current proposal is nearing passage in Annapolis, where lawmakers have until midnight next Monday to give final approval and send the bill to Gov. Wes Moore, who has said he supports it.
+Lawmakers’ passage of a bill to end the state’s statute of limitations came after similar proposals failed in recent years.
+The issue received renewed attention this session.
+Gov. Wes Moore has said he supports it.
 Currently, victims of child sex abuse in Maryland can’t sue after they turn 38.
 The bill would eliminate the age limit and allow for retroactive lawsuits.

-“The report is likely to evoke many emotions: anger, disgust, disillusionment and sadness among them,” Baltimore Archbishop William Lori said in a statement Monday ahead of its release.
-“Though the Archdiocese has made great strides over the last three decades to rid the Church of the scourge of abuse and to set the standard for how institutions should respond to allegations of child sexual abuse, the report covers a period in the Archdiocese’s past when our response to such allegations was woefully inadequate.”
+Baltimore Archbishop William Lori said in a statement Monday that while the archdiocese made great strides over the past three decades to address abuse allegations, the report “covers a period in the Archdiocese’s past when our response to allegations was woefully inadequate.”

-In the weeks leading up to the release, Taylor directed prosecutors to entirely redact the identities of 37 people from the report before releasing it.
-He also told the attorney general to rephrase some pieces of the document to avoid identifying 60 other people.
+In addition to directing prosecutors to redact the identities of 37 people from the report, Taylor told the attorney general to rephrase pieces of the document to avoid identifying 60 other people.
 The court will consider releasing a more complete version in the future.

-When Maryland prosecutors asked to release the findings of their recent investigation, they summarized some of the report’s contents, which paint a damning picture.
-Sexual abuse was so pervasive, the filing said, that some parishes, congregations and schools had more than one abusive priest at the same time — including one congregation where 11 abusive priests practiced over 40 years.
-In some cases, victims ended up reporting abuse to priests who were abusive themselves, prosecutors wrote.
+The report released Tuesday paints a damning picture, detailing among other things that some parishes, schools and congregations had more than one abuser at the same time — including St. Mark Parish in Catonsville, which had 11 abusers living and working there between 1964 and 2004.

+“The staggering pervasiveness of the abuse itself underscores the culpability of the Church hierarchy,” the report said.
+“The sheer number of abusers and victims, the depravity of the abusers’ conduct, and the frequency with which known abusers were given the opportunity to continue preying upon children are astonishing.
+Over 600 children are known to have been abused by the 156 people included in this Report, but the number is likely far higher.”

 The investigation also revealed that the archdiocese failed to report many allegations of sexual abuse to authorities, conduct adequate investigations, remove abusers from the ministry or restrict their access to children.